SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Here, the value of the constant ``three`` is used to create a new ``Double``, so that both sides of the addition are of the same type.
-The addition would not be allowed without this conversion in place.
+Without this conversion in place, the addition would not be allowed.

 The rules for numeric named values are different from the rules for numeric literal values seen earlier – where the literal value ``3`` was added to the literal value ``0.14159`` – because number literals do not have an explicit type in and of themselves.
-Their type is only inferred at the point that they are evaluated by the compiler.
+Their type is inferred only at the point that they are evaluated by the compiler.

 ..
 TODO: the return type of pi here is inferred as Float64, but it should really be inferred as Double.